-- 1. Facilitate the timely enrollment and placement of children of military families ensuring that they are not placed at a disadvantage due to difficulty in the transfer of education records from the previous school district or variations in entrance or age requirements. - 2.
-Accept a permanent change of station order as proof of residency. - 3.
-Facilitate the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities. - 4.
-Facilitate the on-time graduation of children of military families. - 5.
+1. Facilitate the timely enrollment and placement of children of military

+- families ensuring that they are not placed at a disadvantage due to difficulty in the transfer of education records from the previous school district or variations in entrance or age requirements. - 2.
+Facilitate the qualification and eligibility for enrollment, educational programs, and participation in extracurricular academic, athletic, and social activities. - Facilitate the on-time graduation of children of military families. - 4.
 Promote flexibility and cooperation between the educational system, parents, and the student in order to achieve educational success for the student.